eisenjulian/nlp_estimator_tutorial/blog.md

 The next step of complexity we can add are word embeddings.
 Embeddings are a dense low-dimensional representation of sparse high-dimensional data.
 This allows our model to learn a more meaningful representation of each token, rather than just an index.
 While an individual dimension is not meaningful, the low-dimensional space---when learned from a large enough corpus---has been shown to capture relations such as tense, plural, gender, thematic relatedness, and many more.
 We can add word embeddings by converting our existing feature column into an `embedding_column`.
 The representation seen by the model is the mean of the embeddings for each token (see the `combiner` argument in the [docs](https://www.tensorflow.org/api_docs/python/tf/feature_column/embedding_column)).
 We can plug in the embedded features into a pre-canned `DNNClassifier`.

 A note for the keen observer: an `embedding_column` is just an efficient way of applying a fully connected layer to the sparse binary feature vector of tokens, which is multiplied by a constant depending of the chosen combiner.
-A direct consequence of this is that it wouldn't make sense to use an `embedding_column` directly in a `LinearClassifier` beacuase two consecutive linear layers without non-linearities in between add no prediction power to a model, unless of course the embeddings are pre-trained.
+A direct consequence of this is that it wouldn't make sense to use an `embedding_column` directly in a `LinearClassifier` beacause two consecutive linear layers without non-linearities in between add no prediction power to a model, unless of course the embeddings are pre-trained.

 ```python
 embedding_size = 50